 Absolutely!
-Check out Karen’s top three tips for drone mapping that you don’t get with your drone license training
+Check out our co-founder Dr Karen Joyce’s top three tips for drone mapping that you don’t get with your drone license training.

 It all depends on the size (i.e. MB) of each of the photos, how many you are trying to upload, and the speed of your internet.
 Things also go waaay faster if you make sure that you upload directly from your computer rather than from a server or other cloud storage.
 It takes us about four seconds per 20MB Phantom 4 Pro image uploading from the local drive.
 You can always continue working in another tab or window and just let it go in the background though.
 Or wander off for a cup of coffee or chocolate!

-An image collection consists of the raw images captured by the drone and uploaded by each user, metadata of each image and basic information of the whole collection determined by the user (categories, tags, credits, etc).
-In the future, we will be adding more features to an image collection including an orthomosaic pictures generated by GeoNadir backend, DSM (digital surface model) and more.
-Join us and we will keep you updated.
+A dataset consists of the raw images captured by the drone and uploaded by each user, metadata of each image, an orthomosaic generated by the GeoNadir backend, and basic information of the whole dataset determined by the user (categories, tags, credits, etc).
+In the future, we will be adding more features to a dataset including DSM (digital surface model) and more.
+Join our mailing list and we will keep you updated.

 It’s very easy.
-Once you log into GeoNadir database, just click the “Upload” button on the left, follow the steps on the screen, type in the basic information and select the images you want to publish.
+Once you log on to the GeoNadir platform, just click the ‘My datasets’ icon on the left hand panel.
+On the following screen click the “Upload” button, follow the steps on the screen, type in the basic information and select the images you want to publish.
 Ta-dah!
-Your collection will be ready to go once finishing uploading.
+Your dataset will be ready to go once finishing uploading.

 Unfortunately, that is not possible.
-The reason for that is because we would like our users to use the data in our database to perform any analysis they want, therefore, we would like to keep the data consistent through out the time.
-That is to say, an image collection represents images are all taken at the same location in a single mission.
-However, if there is an upload error that you by accident didn’t manage to upload the whole collection at one time, please feel free to contact the team!
+This is because we would like our users to utilise the data in our database to perform any analysis they want, therefore, we need to keep the data consistent over time.
+That is to say, a dataset represents images that are all taken at the same location in a single mission.
+However, if there is an upload error and you didn’t manage to upload the whole dataset at one time, please feel free to contact the team!

 Unfortunately no. We only accept overlapping photographs at this time.
-The reason behind is that the drone images usually have higher resolution than frames in a video and allow us to generate orthomosaic maps with great details.
+The reason behind this is that drone images usually have higher resolution than frames in a video and allow us to generate orthomosaic maps with great detail.